 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 FILGRASTIM - INJECTION

 COMMON BRAND NAME(S): Neupogen

 USES: This medication stimulates the blood system (bone marrow) to make white blood cells, helping you fight infections.
-This medication is given to those whose ability to make white blood cells has been reduced.
+This medication is given to those whose ability to make white blood cells has been reduced (such as people receiving chemotherapy or exposed to large amounts of radiation).
 Filgrastim (also known as G-CSF, or granulocyte colony stimulating factor) is a man-made version of a certain natural substance found in the body.
 It is produced using a certain bacteria.